 Fruit break will occur during the morning session.
 Children may bring in a small piece of fruit or some vegetables to eat during this time.

 Food

 There are students that have food allergies, so please be mindful not to bring foods that contain nuts / or traces of nuts to school.
-Students are discouraged from sharing food.

 Birthdays